rand00/mtag/README.md

-# `mtag`, the static filesystem tagger / media-tagger
+# `mtag`, the immutable filesystem tagger / media-tagger

 *My good friend Valdemar has shown interest in opensourcing this program some time ago - happy birthday (: Historically this application was called `n_tag` and